pyrho/nerveux.nvim/README.md

 - `gzu`: Search [uplinks](https://neuron.zettel.page/uplink-tree)
     - then `<CR>` to edit
 - `gzn`: Create a new zettel
+- `gzl`: Insert the ID of the previously seen zettel
+- `gzL`: Insert the ID of the previously seen zettel as folgezettel
+- `gzs`: Search for content in all the zettels
 - `<CR>`: Follow link under cursor

 ## Similar plugins